-2155 CP MATH 3 2156 HONORS MATH 3
+2155 CP MATH 3

 The standards in the CP Math 3 courses come from the following conceptual categories: Modeling, Functions, Number and Quantity, Algebra, Geometry, and Statistics and Probability.
 Students expand their repertoire of functions to include polynomial, rational, and radical functions.
 Study of right triangle trigonometry is expanded to include general triangles.
 And, finally, students bring together all of their experience with functions and geometry to create models and solve contextual problems.
+Meets UC/CSU "c" requirement.